 There’s no denying that the world of investing can be very confusing for first timers – we blame the financial jargon!
 Luckily, we’re here to help, and we’ve got some investment tips to make things a bit easier for you and help you take control of your journey.

-Try to invest as soon as you can
+Consider investing as soon as you can

 Invest as much or as little as you want